foxkicks/practice/README.md

 # Rock Paper Scissors

 A console program that's a simple looping game of Rock, Paper, Scissors.
-You score is kept until the program is exited.
+Your score is kept until the program is exited.

 Download: https://github.com/foxkicks/practice/releases/tag/RockPaperScissors-v2